-For the Now, the resident must pay an Upfront Management Fee of 20% of the standard ingoing contribution.
+For the Now contract, the resident must pay an Upfront Management Fee of 20% of the standard ingoing contribution.

 9.2 Are there different financial options available for paying the ingoing contribution and exit fee or other fees and charges under a residence contract?
-If yes: specify or set out in a table how the contract options work ingoing contribution and e.g. pay a higher less or no exit fee.
+If yes: specify or set out in a table how the contract options work e.g. pay a higher ingoing contribution and less or no exit fee.